Nintendo's Switch Online App Is Downloadable Now

 You can't do much with it yet, but the Nintendo Switch Online app just popped up on the Apple App Store and Google Play.
-It's arrival now is as expected, in near tandem with Splatoon 2, a multiplayer-angled ink-based shooter for the Switch that's out July 21.
+Its arrival now is as expected, in near tandem with Splatoon 2, a multiplayer-angled ink-based shooter for the Switch that's out July 21.

-The Switch already supports basic online multiplayer and friends lists, but its smartphone app is meant to flesh things out by adding vital features like voice chat during play.
+The Nintendo Switch already supports basic online multiplayer and friends lists, but its smartphone app is meant to flesh things out by adding vital features like voice chat during play.
 The online app will function as a sort of wrapper around various Switch games, some of which may support features others don't, and vice versa.

 The full version of Nintendo's paid online service for the Switch, originally due later this year, was recently bumped to 2018.
 Until then, the company won't charge a penny for any of this stuff.
 When the service does go live, pricing will fall into three tiers: $3.99 per month, $7.99 per three months or $19.99 per 12 months.
 Microsoft and Sony, whose established services would at this point yield apples-to-oranges comparisons with Nintendo's, each offer online subscription plans for $59.99 a year.